FZJ-INM1-BDA/siibra-python/README.rst

    top of the `Knowledge Graph developer page <https://kg.humanbrainproject.eu/develop.html>`__.
 3. Let siibra fetch an authentication token by using `siibra.fetch_ebrains_token()`.
-You will be asked for your EBRAINS username and password, which will be transferred encrytped and not be stored.
+You will be asked to visit an ebrains authorization endpoint.
+Login, accept the requested detail.

-If you prefer not to pass your username/password on the commandline, you can also create your token by visiting `the EBRAINS authorization endpoint
+If you prefer not to use the device flow the commandline, you can also create your token by visiting `the EBRAINS authorization endpoint
 <https://nexus-iam.humanbrainproject.org/v0/oauth2/authorize>`__.
 Copy the
 token, and either store it in the enviroment variable ``$HBP_AUTH_TOKEN`` or